oleghnidets/TweeTextField/README.md

 - [x] Customizable via Attributes Inspector
 - [x] Nice animation for placeholder
 - [x] Nice animation for bottom line
-- [x] No UITextField behaviours override
+- [x] No override of UITextField' behaviors
 - [x] Clean code with divided functionalities
 - [x] Easy to use and extend
 - [x] Right-to-Left support